altonch/perfectoLabTests/README.md

 # perfectoLabTests
-These are Known-Good tests I used for the Perfecto Lab.
+These are Known-Good tests I use for the Perfecto Lab.

 These tests are provided as-is.
 These are not an official offering from Perfecto or Perforce.